ncatlab/nlab-content/pages/0/8/1/2/2180/content.md

 _Et sic deinceps &#8230;_

-The path to this point has been straightforward, narrow, cut and dried --- like rolling a boulder up a hill of abstraction --- the air gets rare but getting to the top is so reflexive that any bot could see the way there.
-But the summit presents a wealth of new vistas, and seeing the way clear from a relational metagraph to a relational metacategory demands reflection on many more choices than we could see from _Che Valley_.
+The path to this point has been straight and narrow, cut and dried --- like rolling a boulder up a hill of abstraction --- the air gets rare but getting to the top is so reflexive that any bot could see the way there.
+But the summit presents a wealth of new vistas, and seeing the way clear from a relational metagraph to a relational metacategory demands reflection on many more choices than we could see from our base camp at _Che Valley_.

+Guidance in sorting abstract sense from abstract nonsense can be had by resorting to the relational analogues of concrete categories, in short, to sets and relations.
+Fortune smiles, for the world of applications is blessed with an almost embarrassing richness of these.

 $\ldots$